 top of page

-123 Farm Lavender Festival At Golden Hour Travel Photography In The Great Wide California Travel Blog By Locals
+123 Farm Lavender Festival In Southern California Travel Blog In The Great Wide

 Most people have heard of the lavender fields in Provence, France, and seen all those perfect Instagram photos with fields of purple, but for those of us in the United States, it would take a lot of planning to go to France to see it for ourselves.
-For something on a much smaller scale, but more local and still very pretty, check out the Lavender Festival at 123 Farm in Southern California with us.
+For something on a smaller scale, but more local, and still very pretty, you can check out the Lavender Festival at 123 Farm in Southern California.

 CONTENTS